 15. Quoting a more expensive cabinet brand but downgrading, like the list above, to give you a worse product at a worse price.
 A customer would often believe they got “a deal” on a more expensive brand.

 16. Special sale prices.
-Lets just say be VERY suspicious of cabinet sales.
+Let’s just say be very careful of cabinet sales.